StudioSpindle/semi-website/_documentation/weaviate/current/transfer-learning/custom-embeddings.md

 ## Introduction

-It might be the case that your use case contains particular words or abbreviations that Weaviate's contextionary might not know.
-With the "extensions" endpoint, you can teach Weaviate the concepts in real-time.
+If you have a use case which contains particular words or abbreviations that Weaviate's contextionary does not know, you can use the "extensions" endpoint to teach Weaviate the concepts in real-time.

 Note that you need to learn Weaviate the new concepts before adding data.